ripleycleghorn/Thesis/documentation/README.md

 ![image 4](4.png)

 #### Acknowledgements
 Thank you to Daniel Sauter and Alec Barrett for your help and support.
+Thank you as well to Ege Uz for providing much-needed technical aid.

-I'd like to acknowledge Leonardo Figueroa Helland for creating the inspiration for this project.
+I'd also like to acknowledge Leonardo Figueroa Helland's teaching as the source of inspiration for this project.